 WCHP Academic Policies

-Intellectual: Candidates must be able to measure, calculate, reason, analyze and synthesize.
-Problem- solving, one of the critical skills demanded of physician assistants, requires all of these intellectual abilities.
-In addition, candidates should be able to comprehend three-dimensional relationships and understand the spatial relationships of structures.
-Candidates must be able to read and understand medical literature.
-In order to complete the Physician Assistant Program degree, candidates must be able to demonstrate mastery of these skills and the ability to use them together in a timely fashion in medical problem-solving and patient care.
+Students must be able to read and understand medical literature.
+The student must be able to demonstrate mastery of these skills and the ability to use them together in a timely fashion in medical problem solving and patient care.

-Behavioral and Social Attributes: Candidates must possess the emotional health required for full utilization of their intellectual abilities, the exercise of good judgment, and the prompt completion of all academic and patient care responsibilities.
-The development of mature, sensitive and effective relationships with patients and other members of the health care team is essential.
-Flexibility, compassion, integrity, motivation, interpersonal skills and the ability to function in the face of uncertainties inherent in clinical practice are all required.
+Behavioral and Social Attributes: Students must possess the emotional health required for full utilization of their intellectual abilities, the exercise of good judgment, and the prompt completion of all academic and patient care responsibilities.
+The development of mature, sensitive, and effective relationships with patients and other members of the health care team are essential.
+Flexibility, compassion, integrity, motivation, interpersonal skills, and the ability to function in the face of uncertainties inherent in clinical practice are required.

 Students must function professionally and effectively in any academic or clinical setting.
 Students must always demonstrate the psychological and emotional health required for full utilization of their intellectual abilities, the exercise of good judgment, and the prompt completion of all academic and clinical responsibilities.